debnera/WallDashTrainer/README.md

 How long it took you to press the jump button a second time after letting go of it.\
 Faster is better.

-### Tilt Between Jumps
+### Pitch Up Amount

-Measures how good your pitch back was between leaving the ground and double-jumping.\
-This takes into account aerial sensitivity.\
+Measures how good your pitch back input was.
+It takes into account aerial sensitivity.\
 Higher is better: 100% means you pitched upwards fully.
 50% could mean you pitched back half for the whole duration or you pitched back fully for half the time.

 ### Pitch History

-This graph shows your pitch input and when you pressed boost between jumps.\
+This graph shows your pitch input and when you pressed boost.\
+The horizontal axis represents time starting from the initial jump.\
+The vertical axis shows your pitch up input between 0 and 1 (scaled with input sensitivity).\
+The color indicates if you pressed boost or not.\
+The vertial line shows when you pressed jump.\
-This helps in improving your takeoff, because you can see where you missed crucial inputs.
+This graph helps in improving your takeoff, because you can see where you missed crucial inputs.

 ## Improvements over the Original Plugin